gomods/athens/docs/content/configuration/storage.md

             # Env override: ATHENS_MINIO_BUCKET_NAME
             Bucket = "YOUR_DO_SPACE_NAME"

-            # Region for Minio storage
+            # Region for DO Spaces storage
             # Env override: ATHENS_MINIO_REGION
             Region = "YOUR_DO_SPACE_REGION"